-The spiritual is her goal as well as music and is probably already just the way she walks, inspiring creativity with real spiritual intentions and implementations.
+Sociability is interesting to her and she gets to know its content during her studies.
+For her spirituality is as important as music and is probably already just the way she walks, inspires creativity with real spiritual intentions and implementations.

-Andrea, agreed to film an improvisation with @arterra where we tried to catch exactly what she has descripted – nature, acoustics and pure sound for the soul.
-The footage will be out soon and added to the feed for you to see and HEAR for yourselves.
+Andrea, agreed to film an improvisation with @arterra where we tried to catch exactly what she has descripted – nature, acoustics and pure sounds from the soul.

 Introducing you to Andrea Goleva and her short story!

-Hello Teddy, I am very glad and extremely glad that you chose to feature me in your project!
+Hello Teddy, I am very glad and extremely happy that you chose to feature me in your project!

 I currently live and am a resident of Switzerland, in a small village in the Alps.
 I recently completed a specialized master's degree in Bern, majoring in flute and music mediation.
 This is so-called "concert design", i.e. we come up with concepts for more unconventional concerts.
-The idea is that as an artist you are a mediator between the art you present and the audience, that there are no barriers.
+The idea is that as an artist you are a mediator between the art you present and the audience, where all barriers fall.
 A few years ago, I realized that this is really what I enjoy and envision myself doing for the future as a freelance artist.

-In our preliminary conversation, you shared about the master's degree you just finished in Switzerland.
+In our preliminary conversation, you shared about the master's degree you just finished at the Academy of the Arts in Bern.
 Would you tell us a little about your education there?
 What vicissitudes have you gone through and what inspiring moments have you had?

 I saw great potential in music mediation.
-I have learned from the examples of many musicians and artists that when a person burns in an idea, nothing can stop him from making it happen.
+I have learned from the examples of many musicians and artists doing non-standard projects and through that I realized that when a person burns in an idea, nothing can stop him from making it happen.

 Creating your own concepts gives you the freedom to do what really makes sense to you.
 Developing themes important to me and society in the form of artistic projects involving the active participation of the audience is what I mainly do.

-Well, with that training I had to learn.
+Well, through that training I had to learn it.

-Would you share a bit about the project you did at the end of your master’s degree?
-What did you apply what you learned from university to this project?
+Would you share a bit about the project you did at the end of your master’s?

 We talked about it extensively, you were excited and satisfied with the result as you shared before.
 I believe those moments are intriguing and worth sharing.

 When creating new concert formats, it is also important to connect one style with another, one type of audience with another.
-To build a bridge between two different worlds.
+Main goal is to build a bridge between two different worlds.

-At the core of my project is the idea of sacrifice and that today we don't need to sacrifice human life to achieve something, but first we have to start with ourselves.
-Everyone must be willing to give their honesty first, to part with their darkness and problems within, before asking for something wonderful to happen to them outside.
-At the end of the concert, each guest had the right to part with their thing.
+At the core of the piece stands the idea of sacrifice.
+There is a woman that has to dance to death until spring comes again.
+But I thought: today we don't need to sacrifice human life to achieve something, but first we have to start with ourselves.
+Everyone must be willing to give their honesty first, to part with their darkness and problems within, before asking for something wonderful to happen to them from outside.

 What places do you imagine to be the home of your projects, what professionals/artists do you want to work with and the topics you want to touch on?

-My dream is to play and organize projects in the mountains and villages, in places where culture is unfortunately declining.
-At some point I know I will return to Bulgaria to do just that.
+It is a dream of mine to play and organize projects in the mountains and villages, in places where culture is unfortunately declining.
+And I know that one day I will return to Bulgaria to do exactly that.

 I think we all need art and spirituality more than ever.
 And these two things for me are inextricably linked.